 In December 2017, Duke joined nine other institutions to form the Coalition for Next Generation Life Science, a collaboration that aims to provide meaningful data that speaks directly to the current state of graduate education, postdoctoral training, and career prospects in the life sciences.
-The 10 institutions in the coalition are: Cornell University, Duke University, Fred Hutchinson Cancer Research Center, Johns Hopkins University, MIT, University of California San Francisco, University of Maryland Baltimore County, University of Michigan, University of Pennsylvania, and the University of Wisconsin.
+The 10 founding institutions in the coalition are: Cornell University, Duke University, Fred Hutchinson Cancer Research Center, Johns Hopkins University, MIT, the University of California at San Francisco, the University of Maryland Baltimore County, the University of Michigan, the University of Pennsylvania, and the University of Wisconsin.

 Coalition members commit to collecting and publishing postdoctoral data using common standards on:

 - Demographics of postdoctoral scholars by gender, underrepresented minority status, and citizenship status.

 - Median time in postdoctoral status at the institution.

 - Career outcomes for postdoctoral alumni, classified by job sector and career type.

 - The Postdoctoral Candidate holds a PhD or equivalent doctorate (eg, ScD, MD, DVM).

 - The term of the appointment is limited.